lemonase/pastabot/README.md

-# PastaBot
+# PastaBot 🍝

-Made with ♥ for all copypasta lovers.
+Made with ♥ for all the copypasta lovers.

-This bot fetches submissions from [/r/copypasta](https://reddit.com/r/copypasta) and [/r/emojipasta](https://reddit.com/r/copypasta) and sends them as a message in Discord.
+This bot fetches submissions from [/r/copypasta](https://reddit.com/r/copypasta) and [/r/emojipasta](https://reddit.com/r/emojipasta) and sends them as a message in Discord.

 ## Commands